Course Catalog 2024-2025

 ARS 384em Topics in Photography: Photography as Extended Media (4 Credits)

 This course explores the possibilities of photography, expanding its boundaries in relation to sculpture, moving image, technology and installation.
 Structured in four sections, students respond to assignments within each section and work on an independent final project.
 Possible areas of studio exploration include darkroom and digital production, camera-less processes, moving image and installation.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
-This course can be repeated once for credit with a different topic.
-Enrollment limited to 14.
 Prerequisite: ARS 282.
+Restrictions: ARS 384 may be repeated once with a different topic.
+Enrollment limited to 12.
 Instructor permission required.
 (E) {A}

 Spring, Alternate Years